MicrosoftDocs/Dynamics-365-Operations.de-de/articles/finance/localizations/emea-deu-gdpdu-audit-data-export.md

 ### <a name="general-ledger"></a>Hauptbuch

-In den folgenden Tabellen werden die allgemeinen Sachdatenstrukturdefinitionen angezeigt.
+Die folgenden Tabellen zeigen die Definitionen der Datenstruktur des Hauptbuchs.

 #### <a name="sachkonten"></a>Sachkonten